Last updated May 26, 2026

 Makemake (136472) is a dwarf planet in the classical Kuiper belt with a roughly 308-year orbit, a perihelion near 38.2 AU, an aphelion near 52.8 AU, and a steep orbital inclination of about 29.0 degrees, which means her path tilts noticeably out of the plane of the eight true planets.
 She is one of the five officially recognized dwarf planets (alongside Ceres, Pluto, Haumea, and Eris) and the second-brightest known trans-Neptunian object after Pluto.
 She was discovered on March 31, 2005 by Mike Brown's team at Caltech, given the internal nickname 'Easterbunny' for her March-after-Easter discovery date, and formally named in July 2008 for the creator god of the Rapa Nui people.
 Two pieces of her astronomy stand out for the astrological reading.
 The first is her steep tilt: Makemake's orbital plane sits roughly 29 degrees off the ecliptic, and the placement reads as the body that does the work from outside the dominant plane the planets share.
 The second is that she is currently near aphelion and moving slowly, which is why her recent sign passages last two to three decades and why the sign is generational rather than personal.

-Makemake is one of the eight outer dwarf planets and TNOs this site supports.
+Makemake is one of the nine outer dwarf planets and TNOs this site supports.
 For the side-by-side outer-body family read use the dwarf planet astrology calculator linked below; Haumea is the closest neighbor in the regeneration-and-stewardship register.

 The calculator above returns your Makemake sign, degree, house, current retrograde state, and any tight major aspects to your personal points.
 Positions come from a JPL Horizons Keplerian element set at epoch JD 2461000.5 (2025-Nov-21 TDB), the same source the rest of the Augurine engine uses for transits and timing.
 The twelve sign and twelve house entries that follow give written interpretations placement by placement; the calculator points you to the ones that match your chart.